liflab/beepbeep-3-book/pre-markdown/basic/README.md

 {@img doc-files/basic/IncorrectPiping.png}{Piping processors whose input/output types do not match.}{.6}

-This is the first of our examples that uses color coding to represent the type of each stream.
+This is the first of our examples that uses colour coding to represent the type of each stream.
 Note how number streams and pipes are shown in turquoise, while Booleans are represented using a greyish shade of blue.
 Using such a graphical representation, the problem can easily be spotted: the call to `connect` attempts to link a turquoise output pipe to a grey-blue input pipe.

 Since numbers cannot be converted into Booleans, the call to `connect()` will throw an exception similar to this one: